Skaendo/csb-extras/README.md

  * And more to come......

-Slackware Linux is a registered trademark of Patrick Volkerding and Slackware Linux, Inc.
+Slackware Linux is a registered trademark of Patrick Volkerding and Slackware Linux, Inc.<br>
-Linux is a registered trademark of Linus Torvalds Linux Mint is copyright of someone??
+Linux is a registered trademark of Linus Torvalds<br>
+Linux Mint is copyright of someone??